 Shirts made of rayon are Clay’s preference because they’re more comfortable in the summer heat and have a nicer drape.
 “My all-time favorite is probably a rayon one from the late 60s that actually has Hawaiian shirts printed on it.
 Hawaiian on Hawaiian.”

 Clay's rules for wear:

 1. Avoid the unbuttoned-over-a-wife-beater thing (it didn’t look good on Ace Ventura or Nicholas Cage in Raising Arizona).

 2. Never, ever tuck your Hawaiian shirt in.

 3. Don't show too much leg.
 Clay wears his over jeans, which he recommends as a way to sidestep going full Margaritaville cruise-ship-creeper.
 “I’m a big guy,” Clay says.
 “When I wear them with shorts I look like I don’t have any clothes on.”

 4. Wear them year round.
 Clay pairs his eponymous sandals with the shirts in the summer, cowboy boots when there’s a nip in the air.
 “It’s never too cold for them.
 Put a jacket on top of them and let a little Hawaii peek out.”

-This story is dedicated to the memory of Oakleaf & Acorn's John Rich, a great pal of both The Love List and Clay + Bros. and a core member of Atlanta's creative community, who passed away suddenly.
-He is survived by three young children.
+This story is dedicated to the memory of Oakleaf & Acorn's John Rich, a great pal of both The Love List and Clay + Bros. and a core member of Atlanta's creative community.